amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

-        initial = 1x4 matrix with initial values of all parameters in the order D, D*, f, and k roi =     Any region of interest, must be in 3D format MxNxS and logical stats =   If stats = true, then mean and std of ROI is calculated tvIter =  Define the number of TV iteration to be performed alpha =   Alpha is a small positive constant, range from 0 to 1 const =   Const is a relaxation parameter, range from 0 to 1
+        initial = 1x4 matrix with initial values of all parameters in the order D, D*, f, and k roi =     Any region of interest, must be in 3D format MxNxS and logical stats =   If stats = true, then mean and std of ROI are calculated tvIter =  Define the number of TV iteration to be performed alpha =   Alpha is a small positive constant, range from 0 to 1 const =   Const is a relaxation parameter, range from 0 to 1